Tension Myositis Syndrome (TMS / Neuroplastic Symptoms) Questionnaire

 And now?
 Time to find your Tension Myositis Syndrome cure!

-If my Tension Myositis Syndrome Questionnaire has convinced you - or almost convinced you - that you’ve got TMS, then you should get going, for there’s a lot of work to be done!
+If my Tension Myositis Syndrome Questionnaire and indicators have convinced you - or almost convinced you - that you’ve got TMS, then you should get going, for there’s a some work to be done!

 You can start by subscribing to this site to get a short booklet explaining exactly how chronic pain develops, and complete the 3-step exercise within.